aurorascharff/rsc-workshop/STEPS.md

 - Create revalidationkeys and attach to getContacts
 - Use revalidationKeys in updateContact instead of revalidatePath("/)
 - Use fetch directly in client component with useEffect, but we need the API
+- Show example from pages router forms: https://nextjs.org/docs/pages/building-your-application/data-fetching/forms-and-mutations

 ### App: Add caching and Next.js improvements

 - Add metadata to contactId page
-- Add cache() to getContact since it´s a dynamic page with metadata, log the result
+- Add cache() to getContact since it´s a dynamic page with metadata, log the result and show it´s only once per render
 - Add staleTimes 30 to cache routes
-- Mention instable cache and show example fixing the search: we are refetching the contact because this page is dynamic, lets cache this.
+- Mention unstable cache and show example fixing the search: we are refetching the contact because this page is dynamic, lets cache this.
 Show unstable-cache and mention revalidation.
 Leave it as a seperate function but dont use it, mention revalidateTag.
 - Add not-found global,  contactId/not-found.tsx og throw fra contactId, contactId/edit/page.ts ErrorBoundary, contactId/edit/error.tsx

 ### Intro: Implement global error state with Zustand and React Context